Taraknath Das: Life in North America

 With Pandurang Khankhoje (B.G.
-Tilak's emissary), Tarak founded the Indian Independence League.
-Adhar Laskar arrived from Calcutta with funds sent by Jatin Mukherjee (also known as Bagha Jatin), permitting Tarak to start his journal Free Hindustan in English, as well as its Gurumukhi edition, Swadesh Sevak ('Servants of the Motherland') by Guran Ditt Kumar who came from Calcutta on 31 October 1907.
+Tilak's emissary), Taraknath founded the Indian Independence League.
+Adhar Laskar arrived from Calcutta with funds sent by Jatin Mukherjee (also known as Bagha Jatin), permitting Taraknath to start his journal Free Hindustan in English, as well as its Gurumukhi edition, Swadesh Sevak ('Servants of the Motherland') by Guran Ditt Kumar who came from Calcutta on 31 October 1907.
 Free Hindustan has been claimed by Constance Brissenden as "the first South Asian publication in Canada, and one of the first in North America."
 They were assisted by Professor Surendra Mohan Bose, who was an expert in explosives.
-Through regular correspondence, personalities like Leo Tolstoy, Henry Hyndman, Shyamji Krishnavarma, and Madame Cama encouraged Tarak in his venture.
+Through regular correspondence, personalities like Leo Tolstoy, Henry Hyndman, Shyamji Krishnavarma, and Madame Cama encouraged Taraknath in his venture.
 Described as "community spokesman", he had established Hindustani Association in Vancouver in 1907.

-Fully conversant with existing laws, Tarak served the needs of his compatriots, most of whom were illiterate migrants from the Punjab region.
+Fully conversant with existing laws, Taraknath served the needs of his compatriots, most of whom were illiterate migrants from the Punjab region.
 In Millside, near New Westminster, he founded the Swadesh Sevak Home, a boarding school for the children of the Asian Indian immigrants.
 Apart from that, this school also held evening classes on English and mathematics, and thus helped the immigrants to write letters to their families or to their employers.
 This also helped them in fostering greater awareness of their duties towards India and their rights in their adopted homeland.
 There were about two thousand Indians, mostly Sikh, on the west coast of Canada and North America.
 The majority worked in agriculture and construction.
 After an initial setbacks, these Indian farmers succeeded in obtaining a bumper crop of rice in California in the early 1910s, and a good number of them worked on the building of the Western Pacific Railway in California, along with indentured immigrants from China, Japan, Korea, Norway and Italy.
-Radicals like Tarak mobilised the Indian community to retaliate against anti-Indian violence and politics of exclusion.
+Radicals like Taraknath mobilised the Indian community to retaliate against anti-Indian violence and politics of exclusion.